un1c0rn-unkn0wn/antidpi-go/README.md

 - ✅ Configurable outgoing (bind) IP
 - ✅ Lightweight and dependency-free
 - ✅ Randomized TLS fragment sizes
+- ✅ Custom DNS resolving for some domains (additional hosts file)

 ## How it works